Undergraduate & Graduate Internships

 Official high school transcript

-One letter of recommendation from an instructor in a relevant science/engineering course.
-Please have instructor send recommendation to firstname.lastname@example.org and include the word “recommendation” and student name in subject field (i.e., Recommendation - John Doe).
+A copy of this template filled out by an instructor in a relevant science/engineering course.
+Please have an instructor send the completed .docx file to firstname.lastname@example.org and include the word “recommendation” and student name in the subject field (i.e., Recommendation - John Doe).

-Draper will be accepting Summer 2019 High School Internship Program applications February 11 - March 11.
-Relevant application information will be posted on February 11, 2019.
+Draper will be accepting Summer 2019 High School Internship Program applications now through March 11.

 For more information, please contact email@example.com.
 Please do not send application materials to this address.